sandeep-gh/ofjustpy-react/README.md

 ## Action annotations
 ### ojr.AppctxTrigger(<path>)
-Invoke the action if appstate has changed at "<path>" path.
+Annotate an action.
+Registers the action to be invoked when appstate has changed at `path` path.